rubymotion-community/motion-authentication/README.md

 * `DeviseCookieAuth` - This strategy supports the default way of authenticating with Devise, just as if you were submitting the sign in form using a web browser.
 It works by making an initial request to fetch the authenticity token, then submits the `email` and `password`, then stores the resulting cookie for authenticating future requests.
 If your user model has a different name (i.e. `AdminUser`), pass along the `namespace` option (i.e. `namespace: 'admin_user'`) when calling `sign_in`.
 Otherwise, namespace defaults to `:user`.

-* `DeviseTokenAuth` - This authentication strategy is based on [José Valim's example gist](https://gist.github.com/josevalim/fb706b1e933ef01e4fb6) and is also in the format that Ember Simple Auth Devise adapter expects ([tutorial](http://romulomachado.github.io/2015/09/28/using-ember-simple-auth-with-devise.html))
+* `DeviseSimpleTokenAuth` - This authentication strategy is based on [José Valim's example gist](https://gist.github.com/josevalim/fb706b1e933ef01e4fb6) and is compatible with the [`simple_token_authentication` gem](https://github.com/gonzalo-bulnes/simple_token_authentication), and the [Ember Simple Auth Devise adapter](http://romulomachado.github.io/2015/09/28/using-ember-simple-auth-with-devise.html).

   This strategy takes `email` and `password`, makes a POST request to the `sign_in_url`, and expects the response to include `email` and `token` keys in the JSON response object.